Skip to main content

 Each partnership will prioritize Indigenous engagement and leadership and reconciliation, focus on seed priorities that best serve their region ecologically and culturally, and connect with markets for ecosystem restoration, retail gardening, and plant conservation.

-The four NSPP regions include:
+The five NSPP regions include:

 • Greater Golden Horseshoe West